kuleuven/iRODS-User-Training/08_mango_portal.md

 In this exercise, you will use the file bird.JPG from data/biology, which depicts a nice specimen of the 'European roller'.

-- Make a Metadata schema with the name 'animals'.
+- Make a Metadata schema with the name 'animals-', followed by your u- or b-number.
   This schema should contain the following:

   - A 'name' field where the user can type the name of the animal